jitendrakyadav/pgmsolutions/readme.txt

 	Important points:
 		1. You can create as many hard-link for a file as you want.
 		2. Suppose there are a file and it's 2 hard-links then to delete any one of the 3 would not affect the others 2 i.e. they would remain un-changed/un-deleted.
-		3. Modify in any one, would reflect in others 2 as well with the same new content.
+		3. Modification in any one of 3, would reflect in others 2 as well.
+Like if you change permission or owner or content of main_hard_link.txt then the exactly same permission or owner or content(hence last-modified-date-time) changes would be reflected in other two files main.txt & main_hard_link2.txt as well.
+			A. I have changed permission for main_hard_link.txt from 664 to 666 & got same permission changes occured automatically for others 2 as well, as following.
+				790823 -rw-rw-rw- 3 jitendra jitendra    8 Nov 11 17:49 main_hard_link2.txt
+        			790823 -rw-rw-rw- 3 jitendra jitendra    8 Nov 11 17:49 main_hard_link.txt
+        			790823 -rw-rw-rw- 3 jitendra jitendra    8 Nov 11 17:49 main.txt
+			B. I have changed owner/group for main_hard_link.txt from jitendra:jitendra to jitendra:priyanka & got same owner/group changes occured automatically for others 2 as well, as following.
+				790823 -rw-rw-r-- 3 jitendra priyanka    8 Nov 11 17:49 main_hard_link2.txt
+        			790823 -rw-rw-r-- 3 jitendra priyanka    8 Nov 11 17:49 main_hard_link.txt
+        			790823 -rw-rw-r-- 3 jitendra priyanka    8 Nov 11 17:49 main.txt
+			C. I have added content "Hi" in a new-line for main_hard_link.txt & this time got same updated content, same new file size 11 Byte and new updated date-time "Nov 19 19:57" automatically for others 2 as well, as following.
+				790823 -rw-rw-r-- 3 jitendra jitendra    11 Nov 19 19:57 main_hard_link2.txt
+        			790823 -rw-rw-r-- 3 jitendra jitendra    11 Nov 19 19:57 main_hard_link.txt
+        			790823 -rw-rw-r-- 3 jitendra jitendra    11 Nov 19 19:57 main.txt
-		4. All 3 would have same inode ID and show same hard-link count.
+		4. All 3 would have same inode ID, same hard-link count, same permission, same owner/group & even same last modified date-time.
-		5. Modify any 1 of 3 would show same new last-modification-time for all 3.
 	Usage/Benefit: We can create backup of any file/files of our application/project by creating hard-link of them on server at some secure place.

 	b.
 Soft Link or Symbolic Link or Symlink (or Shortcut): It's a symbolic copy(not actual) of a file.
 So when you modify the symlink, in actual you have been modifying the actual/main file for which this symlink has been created.
 After modification, if you run command "ll", you can easily see that last-modified-time for actual/main file has been changed, but remains unchanged for symlink.